 6 Reasons Why Color Matters For Your Brand

 It has been shown that colors have a significant effect on the feelings of customers.
 You may have heard, for instance, that the distinctive yellow arches of McDonald’s were purportedly put on a red background to make customers feel hungry on purpose.
 This is a hypothesis that has been discussed for a considerable amount of time.
 There is some evidence to suggest that the color red promotes hunger; however, this hypothesis has not been proven beyond a reasonable doubt.

 You may inspire states of mind in potential clients, such as trust or engagement, by making use of the intriguing psychological effects of color; both of these states of mind can serve as a means to stimulate their interest in your goods.

-2. Branding That Is Constant
+2. Constant Branding

-If a company wants to attract young customers, for example and uses a fun color palette and an optimistic tone of voice but then quickly shifts to a more professional appearance and feel, the audience for that company will get confused and alienated.
+If a company wants to attract young customers, for example, and uses a fun color palette and an optimistic tone of voice but then quickly shifts to a more professional appearance and feel, the audience for that company will get confused and alienated.
 Please look at how LinkedIn keeps the whole site consistent in terms of its color scheme and tone.

-3. Do People Really Like What We Do?
+3. Do People Like What We Do?